 We document three changes in postwar US macroeconomic dynamics: (i) the procyclicality of labor productivity has vanished, (ii) the relative volatility of employment has risen, and (iii) the relative (and absolute) volatility of the real wage has risen.
 We propose an explanation for all three changes that is based on a common source: a decline in labor market frictions.
-We develop a simple model with search frictions, variable effort, and endogenous wage rigidities to illustrate the mechanisms underlying our explanation.
-We show that the reduction in search frictions may also have contributed to the observed decline in output volatility.
+We develop a simple model with labor market frictions, variable effort, and endogenous wage rigidities to illustrate the mechanisms underlying our explanation.
+We show that the reduction in frictions may also have contributed to the observed decline in output volatility.

-Keywords: labor hoarding, labor market frictions, wage rigidities, effort choice JEL classification: E32
+Keywords: labor hoarding, labor market frictions, wage rigidities, effort choice JEL classification: $E24\ E32$

-\We have benefited from comments and suggestions by Paula Bustos, Vasco Carvalho, Wouter Denhaan, Jan Eeckhout, Ester Faia, Claudio Michelacci, Kris Nimark, Evi Pappa, Giorgio Primiceri, Carlos Thomas, Jaume Ventura, Joachim Voth and participants of the CREI Macro Faculty Lunch, NBER Summer Institute, EES research network workshop in Kiel, CEPR-RIETI on Labor Markets and the Macroeconomy in Tokyo, University of Amsterdam, Malaga Workshop on Labor Market Frictions and the European Central Bank.
+^{}We have benefited from comments and suggestions by Almut Balleer, Paula Bustos, Vasco Carvalho, Wouter Denhaan, Jan Eeckhout, Ester Faia, Claudio Michelacci, Kris Nimark, Evi Pappa, Giorgio Primiceri, Ayşegül Şahin, Carlos Thomas, Jaume Ventura, Joachim Voth, Eran Yashiv and participants in the CREI Macro Faculty Lunch, NBER Summer Institute, EES research network workshop in Kiel, CEPR-RIETI Workshop on "Labor Markets and the Macroeconomy" in Tokyo, University of Amsterdam, Malaga Workshop on "Labor Market Frictions", European Central Bank, Norges Bank, CPB, ECB-CEPR Workshop on "European Labor Market Adjustment", Sabanci University, ESSIM 2010 and SED 2010.
 Davide Debortoli provided outstanding research assistance.
-We gratefully acknowledge financial support from the European Research Council, the Spanish Ministry of Science and Innovation (grants SEJ2006-02235, ECO2008-01665 and Juán de la Cierva); the Generalitat de Catalunya (DIUE grant 2009SGR1157); and the Barcelona GSE Research Network.
+We gratefully acknowledge financial support from the European Research Council, the Spanish Ministry of Science and Innovation (grants SEJ2006-02235, ECO2008-01665, CSD2006-00016 and Juan de la Cierva); the Generalitat de Catalunya (DIUE grant 2009SGR1157); and the Barcelona GSE Research Network.